ytanay/thinglang/README.md

 Since then, the runtime has been rewritten in C++, and the process now resembles that of the classic strictly typed languages, specifically Java/C#.
 Outlined below is the thinglang compilation pipeline.

 ### Lexical Analysis + Parsing
-The first time involves a line-by-line lexical tokenization process.
+The first process is a ine-by-line lexical tokenization process.
 A token stream from each line is transformed using multiple rounds of pattern replacements.
 Consider the line `if self.average([1, 2, 3]) eq 2`.
 The tokenizer will emit the following stream for this line:
 ```
 [L_IF L_SELF ACCESS ID(average) L_PAREN_OPEN L_BRACKET_OPEN NUMERIC(1) SEP NUMERIC(2) SEP NUMERIC(3) L_BRACKET_CLOSE L_PAREN_CLOSE L_EQ NUMERIC(2)]
 ```